 Run Trigger: When a visitor has loaded the chat

 - Visitor requesting chat — Is False

 - Visitor Previous Chat — Equals — 0

 In the example above, the trigger will work when all of the following conditions are met:

-Click on the dropdown menu to change the delay.
+Click the drop-down menu to change the delay.
 If you have the data, you should check the average time a visitor spends on your website.
 This will help you determine when this trigger should send the message.

-Once everything looks good, click the green Save button at the bottom right corner of your screen.
+Once everything looks good, click the green Save button in the lower-right corner of your screen.
 After clicking Save, you’ll be sent back to the list of triggers you’ve created.